-My nonna's “Pasta Fazool” was my number one favorite as a child.
+My grandma's “Pasta Fazool” was my number one favorite comfort food as a little girl!
 This version of the rustic Italian staple is just as delicious, but taken up a notch with pancetta and white wine.
 It’s sure to become your new favorite, too!

 Servings: 8 servings

 - 2 tablespoons extra virgin olive oil plus more for serving

 - 4 ounces pancetta diced